pvuk/groceries-tracking/src/main/resources/MongoDB_Commands.md

 =========================================================================================================
 ### Enable MongoDB's free cloud-based monitoring service
 =========================================================================================================
-which will then receive and display metrics about your deployment (disk utilization, CPU, operation statistics, etc.).
+Which will then receive and display metrics about your deployment (disk utilization, CPU, operation statistics, etc.).

 ##### 1.4.1 To enable free monitoring, run the following command:
 ```